-Purpose: Entrepreneurship introduces students to entrepreneurship and develops skills and tools critical for starting and succeeding in a new venture.
+1 semester 1⁄2 credit Entrepreneurship introduces students to entrepreneurship and develops Purpose: skills and tools critical for starting and succeeding in a new venture.
 The entrepreneurial process of opportunity recognition, innovation, value proposition, competitive advantage, venture concept, feasibility analysis and "go to" market strategies will be explored through mini case studies of successful and unsuccessful entrepreneurial start-ups.
 Additionally, topics of government and legal restrictions, intellectual property, franchising location, basic business accounting, raising start-up funding, sales and revenue forecasting, and business plan development will be presented through extensive use of word processing, spreadsheet, and presentation software.